Elias512/Heidelberg_Hackathon_Smart-Gear/README.md

 ---

 Usage
 You are welcome to copy, adapt, and modify the design according to your preferences.
+Visit this link for the work itself: https://github.com/Bigshelly/smart-gear/

 ---